Appearance

 Gap Model Version | Diagnosis gaps | Defines the default model version of the diagnosis gaps shared | Yes | Vim is supporting the following model versions: CMS HCC V24/ CMS HCC V28/ HHS-HCC/ RX-HCC V08/ Hybrid* |

-Gap Status Filtering | Diagnosis gaps, Care gaps | Specifies which gaps will be filtered out based on the gap's status | No | Indicate the statuses Vim should present in the application: Open/ Closed |
+Gap Status Filtering | Diagnosis gaps, Care Insightss | Specifies which insights will be filtered out based on the insightss status | No | Indicate the statuses Vim should present in the application: Open/ Closed |

-Custom fields | Diagnosis gaps, Care gaps | Additional customer-specific information to enrich the data shown in the application (e.g., patient or gap metadata) | No | Details to be provided per custom field: the title of the field to be present in the app, the entity the custom filed relates to (patient or gap), the type of the field (date, string, integer, decimal, URL, cost) |
+Custom fields | Diagnosis gaps, Care Insights | Additional customer-specific information to enrich the data shown in the application (e.g., patient or insight metadata) | No | Details to be provided per custom field: the title of the field to be present in the app, the entity the custom filed relates to (patient or insight), the type of the field (date, string, integer, decimal, URL, cost) |

-- Hybrid: when multiple options are expected in a single file.
+*Hybrid: when multiple options are expected in a single file.
 In this case, the values should be specified in the file itseld per row, in the relevant columns, as outlined in the File Schema.

 File Content Specifications